 Walk past any store's Easter display and you're guaranteed to see bunnies, eggs, and candy.
-What you probably won't see is much evidence of the Easter story itself, as told in the Bible's four Gospels: that Jesus was arrested, beaten, and hung on a cross to die — a death that is taken to symbolize punishment for all of humanity's sins.
-His resurrection a few days later, according to the Christian faith, means that all people can be forgiven of their sins and reunited with God.
+What you probably won't see is much evidence of the Easter story itself, as told in the Bible's four Gospels: that Jesus was arrested, beaten, and hung on a cross to die.
+And that his resurrection a few days later, according to the Christian faith, means that God has made good on his promise to restore a broken world.
 Easter is arguably the most important day of the Church year because, as the apostle Paul says, without Jesus' death and resurrection, the entire Christian faith is "in vain."

 So how did Easter go from the day Jesus rose again to the day giant bunnies leave pastel-colored eggs all over your house?